 From the start we’d toured the western edge of the Langdale Pikes, down to Langstrathdale and back up to Glaramara.
 Roundabout Allen Crags (pretty much on the Borrowdale race route) we were amused to be approached by a Scandinavian pair asking for directions.
 It’s not often that happens – they mostly seem to be born with a thumb compass attached.
 There were more people wandering around Esk Hause looking a bit dazed, including one guy who could hardly talk for his teeth chattering.
 I hope he got down quickly.

 Dropping down to Langstrathdale.
 I’ll swap a Jelly Baby for a Sheepfold, South Side.

-The campsite was OKish but the only flat bits were under water.
-At the OMM you always get that ‘extra hour in bed’ on the night of the year you least want it.
-In the interests of saving weight I’d brought along my new OMM Lite sleeping bag – with an emphasis on Lite.
-You could easily mistake it for a screwed up hanky but with four thermals and a duvet jacket I pulled through.
+The campsite was OKish, but the only flat bits were underwater.
+At the OMM, you always get that ‘extra hour in bed’ on the night of the year you the least want it.
+In the interests of saving weight, I’d brought along my new OMM Lite sleeping bag – with an emphasis on Lite.
+You could easily mistake it for a screwed up hanky, but with four thermals and a duvet jacket I pulled through.